Understanding and managing community and ecosystem dynamics in annual-dominated grasslands

 Plant effects on soils feedback to alter success of restoration and invasion

-Collaborators: Christine Hawkes (U. Texas-Austin), Sarah Hoskinson (UCD), Hopland Research & Extension Center
+Collaborators: Christine Hawkes (North Carolina State University), Sarah Hoskinson (UCD), Sarah Gaffney (UC Davis, Hopland Research & Extension Center)

 - To what extent do species’ effects on soil feedback to alter competitive dynamics between natives and exotics?